irods/irods/manual.rst

   - an existing database (to be used as the iCAT catalog)
   - permissions for existing user on existing database

- Please run the following setup script as the irods user:
+ Please run the following setup script:
-   ./packaging/setup_database.sh
+   /var/lib/irods/packaging/setup_irods.sh

  =======================================================================